-It is a requirement of AS1851 - Part 8, Maintenance of Fire Protection Equipment, that tests be carried out to ensure the system is fully functional.
+It is a requirement of AS 1851 - Maintenance of Fire Protection Systems and Equipment, that tests be carried out to ensure the system is fully functional.

-The owner or tenant of the premises usually carries out the weekly test described.
-The maintenance company, under a Service Agreement, typically carries out the monthly and annual tests.
+Usually a maintenance company, under a Service Agreement, carries out the tests.

 Refer to the page number listed in this table for information on a specific topic.